 Select Add New.

-After this, you will have to sign-in again with parents, i.e., your Microsoft account to confirm.
+After this, you will have to sign in again with your parents, i.e., your Microsoft account, to confirm.

 Two more things will be asked next.

-- First, how he will sign-in.
-You can keep it simple, and select “No Barriers”.
+- First, regarding how he will sign in, you can keep it simple and select “No Barriers.”

-- Second, If you have a controller for your child, you can link the controller, else use Instant Sign-in.
-You might be offered a gold subscription; Skip if you want to.
+- Second, If you have a controller for your child, you can link the controller or else use Instant Sign-in.
+You might be offered a gold subscription; Skip it if you want to.

-Once this basic setup is complete, Microsoft applies all security settings for your kid’s account.
+Once this basic setup is complete, Microsoft applies all security settings to your kid’s account.

-It’s actually the same which you see in the Family Center.
+It’s the same as what you see in the Family Center.
 You can manage his Privacy & safety, Access to content, and Web Filtering option from the console.
-Anything more than this, you will have to get online.
+For anything more than this, you will have to get online.

-In case your kid was smart enough to create an Xbox Profile by visiting Xbox Live, and want you to add him to Xbox One.
+In case your kid was smart enough to create an Xbox Profile by visiting Xbox Live and wants you to add him to Xbox One.
 The screenshot below will look familiar.
 Choose to Add him to this Xbox.

 Set up Gamerpic & Basic Settings for your Kid

-The next obvious step is to sit with your kid and set up few things for him.
-If you know everything about Xbox One, you can give him a tour of what is where, and how he can play games, and so on.
+The next obvious step is to sit with your kid and set up a few things for him.
+If you know everything about Xbox One, you can give him a tour of where it is, how he can play games, and so on.

 Xbox One now supports uploading a profile pic.
-You can copy it from your computer to a USB drive, and then pick it up from there, and upload.
+You can copy it from your computer to a USB drive, pick it up, and upload it.

-When it comes to gamertag, I suggested to leave it to the randomly generated gamertag.
-Microsoft allows you to change gamertag once for free.
+When it comes to the gamertag, I suggested leaving it to the randomly generated gamertag.
+Microsoft allows you to change the gamertag once for free.
 Post one change, you will have to pay 10$.
 However, if you and your kid are pretty sure about it, you can set up the first one.